Property Tax Rates by State: Complete 2026 Guide

 How Effective Property Tax Rates Are Calculated

-When people talk about property tax rates, they are almost always referring to the effective tax rate.
-This is different from the nominal or millage rate that your county assessor publishes.
-The effective tax rate is calculated by dividing the total property taxes paid in an area by the total assessed home value:
+When people talk about property tax rates, they are almost always referring to the effective tax rate — the actual percentage of your home's market value that you pay in taxes each year.
+This is different from the nominal millage rate your county publishes.

-Effective Tax Rate = (Total Taxes Paid / Total Assessed Home Value) x 100
+Effective Tax Rate = (Total Taxes Paid / Total Home Value) × 100

 This metric is useful because it accounts for differences in how states assess property values.
-Some states assess homes at full market value while others assess at a fraction, sometimes as low as 10 percent of market value.
-By focusing on the effective rate, you get an apples-to-apples comparison of the actual tax burden homeowners face.
+Some states assess homes at full market value while others assess at a fraction — sometimes as low as 10 percent.
+The effective rate gives you an apples-to-apples comparison of the actual tax burden.

-Our data comes from U.S. Census Bureau American Community Survey estimates and covers owner-occupied housing units across more than 3,000 counties nationwide.
-You can explore county-level data on each of our state pages or use our property tax calculator to estimate your own bill.
+Our data comes from U.S. Census Bureau American Community Survey estimates covering owner-occupied housing across more than 3,000 counties.
+Explore county-level data on each of our state pages or use our property tax calculator to estimate your own bill.

 States With the Highest Property Tax Rates

-The states with the highest effective property tax rates tend to be concentrated in the Northeast and Upper Midwest.
-These states often have higher costs of living, strong public school systems funded primarily through property taxes, and older infrastructure that requires ongoing maintenance.
+The highest effective rates tend to be concentrated in the Northeast and Upper Midwest — states with higher costs of living, well-funded school systems, and older infrastructure requiring ongoing maintenance.

 |---|---|---|---|---|